Omar ekes out House primary win over centrist in Minnesota - NewsBreak

 Voters in southern Minnesota, meanwhile, were deciding two races related to the same seat vacated by Republican Rep. Jim Hagedorn, who died earlier this year from cancer.

-A special election for the remainder of Hagedorn's term pitted Republican Brad Finstad, who served in the U.S. Department of Agriculture during the Trump administration, against Democrat Jeff Ettinger, a former chief executive at Hormel Foods.
-Both won a May 24 special primary election for Hagedorn's seat to serve until January.
+Republican Brad Finstad, who served in the U.S. Department of Agriculture during the Trump administration, won a special election to serve the remaining months of Hagedorn’s term.
+Finstad defeated Democrat Jeff Ettinger, a former chief executive at Hormel Foods, in a race that was closer than anticipated in the Republican-leaning district.
+Both had won a May 24 special primary election to advance to Tuesday’s contest.

-Finstad and Ettinger will also face off in November for a full term in the district — it includes Rochester and Mankato — after each secured their party's nomination Tuesday.

 REPLACING RON KIND